CopernicaMarketingSoftware/Documentation/SMTPeter/en/rest-events.md

 After this call you receive a JSON with all the information you have requested.

-The layout of this json is:
+The layout of this JSON is:

 ```json
 [